bnordli/home/pihole/README.md

 See the [docker compose](../raspberry/docker/docker-compose.yaml) file for setup.

-The Raspberry Pi's IP is then set as default DHCP Name Server for all LANs.
+The Raspberry Pi's IP is then set as default DHCP Name Server for all Unifi networks, with fallback to the USG.

+TODO: Setup IPv6 DNS,